ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 At the call site we cannot see the type of the parameter.
 This means that we can unknowingly pass a signed integer that is implicitly converted to an unsigned one.
 It is is difficult for the called function to detect if large positive values are also valid use cases.
-We can chose to enable compiler warnings for this, e.g. `-Wsign-conversion`, but some advocates for using signed integers advice against enabling this warning in order to make interacting with the standard library easier.
+We can chose to enable compiler warnings for this, e.g. `-Wsign-conversion`, but some advocates for using signed integers advice against enabling this warning in order to make interacting with the standard library easier [(5)](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#es107-dont-use-unsigned-for-subscripts-prefer-gslindex).
 They want to following code, where `container[index]` contains an implicit signed → unsigned conversion, to be warning-free:
 ```cpp
 void work(Container& container)